Engarif3/level2_assignment2/README.md

-## A sample application built with TypeScript, Express, Mongoose, and Zod.
+## An application built with TypeScript, Express, Mongoose, and Zod.

 ## Prerequisites